Dashello API

 | 401 | invalid_api_key | API key not found, revoked, or expired |

-| 400 | invalid_payload | Missing required fields |
+| 400 | invalid_payload | Missing required fields or invalid value |

 | 429 | rate_limited | Too many requests.
 See rate limits below |